IMPORTANT - Protecting Tokens

 How to avoid it

-The on-ramp sees the Main Account (which is the contract), so it pays the contract itself.
-Funds have no owner and will never appear in your Main Account balance.
+The on-ramp sees the Private account (which is the contract), so it pays the contract itself.
+Funds have no owner and will never appear in your Private balance.

-Connect your Proxy instead.
-The Proxy can accept regular onchain transfers simillar to any Ethereum address.
+Connect your Public account instead.
+The Public account can accept regular onchain transfers simillar to any Ethereum address.
 Copy the address from the "Receive" screen.

 Scenario 2 — On-ramp that asks for an address